dynnian/dynnian/README.md

 ### 📫 Get in Touch

 - 💬 You can reach out to me on [Mastodon](https://floss.social/@d4r1us_drk).
-- 📧 Feel free to email me at d4r1us-drk@proton.me.
+- 📧 Feel free to email me at maverick.xero@proton.me